-Experts say the most effective math tools for learning are those that encourage interaction.
+The most effective math tools for learning are those that encourage interaction.
 My list of classroom supplies for math teachers is designed to inspire both engagement and connection with children.
-The tools are closely associated with everyday objects and reasoning they see on a daily basis.
+The tools are closely associated with objects and reasoning they see on a daily basis.

 On the other hand, it is important to remember that even though classroom supplies for math are tangible objects, understanding how these tools represent concepts requires intangible thinking, or the ability to think about things that are not seen.

 Math tools or manipulatives still remain a physical representation of the math concept and not the concept itself.
 So it still requires explaining, justifying, analyzing, and generalizing to understand the procedures in detail.